 H. Records Retention and Disposal

-If the respondent is a faculty or staff member and a violation of university policy is found by the Sexual Complaint Grievance Board, a copy of the hearing panel's report will be placed in the respondent’s permanent personnel record.
+If the respondent is a faculty or staff member and a violation of university policy is found by the Sexual Complaint Grievance Board, a copy of the hearing panel's report will be placed in the respondent’s confidential file.
 If the respondent is a student, the report will be placed in the respondent's student disciplinary file.

 Records of complaints closed by Assisted Resolution or resolved through Adjudication will be retained in the Department of Human Resources for a minimum of six (6) years after the case has been closed.Records will be retained indefinitely if a violation of university policy has occurred.